Andyreww/Genshin-Impact-Assistant/README.md

 - Create an app
 - Work on implementing more features

+## Suggestions from Friends:
+- Weapon reccomendations are niche
+- Some team compositions aren't useful
+- Some characters title is incorrect
+- Gather more context from online sources

 ## Plan:

 I am currently a University Student so I will work on this whenever I have the time however I aim to incoporate a new function or clean code once per day.